elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

 3. Restart application

-  Once the annotation has been set, the Pods need to be recreated for the instrumentation libraries to be injected.
+  Once the annotation has been set, restart the application to create new Pods and inject the instrumentation libraries:

     ```bash
     kubectl rollout restart deployment java-app -n java